mrixon95/Term4_workbook/Term4_workbook.md

-The website will presumably be getting data from the customer such as their name, address and credit card details for the business orders.
+The website will presumably be getting data from their customers visiting their website such as their name, address and credit card details for the business orders.
 There would probably be a lot of customer data that the small business would want to capture.
 Also the content of the small business may change every so often so having a database can ease administration.
 For example, the small business may changes its products every season and needs to store the images, descriptions, prices, stock number, customer reviews and other information about the product.
 Therefore, the website will need server-side software that pulls information from a data which stores that information.
 Hence, the developers need to have that **server-side software knowledge** for retrieving and updating data from a database.
 Also **knowledge about database administration** eg. CRUD operations, deposing tables and creating relationships between tables would also be crucial.